lambdakb/trackball-lt6c/case/README.md

 ### Printing

-In order to print this mod properly, you will need to enable Tree Supports and add support enforcers inside the BTU sockets.
-These have already been configured in the `Top (BTU Mod)` plate of the [`lt6c-case.3mf`](./lt6c-case.3mf) project file.
+You shouldn't need any special settings or precaution while printing this mod, just following the [Print Profile](#print-profile) should be enough.

+A pre-configured `Top (BTU Mod)` plate has also been included in the main [`lt6c-case.3mf`](./lt6c-case.3mf) project file.

+If you encounter some issues with the BTU sockets not coming out clean, you may want to enable **Automatic Tree Supports** on **Build Plate Only** it shouldn't be necessary.

 ### Assembly